 4. But what if you DON'T qualify for an Offer in Compromise?
 You might try a penalty abatement!
 A first time abatement of penalties can often be lucrative with little effort.
 "Reasonable cause" penalty waiver will require a letter and documentation of your circumstances.
 Or maybe you can run out of the clock?
 Taxes do expire in ten years.
 Let us check for you.

-With 30 year plus years of continuous operation, WATAX are experts at resolving tax problems.
-We do several Offer in Compromises every week, but we also have other solutions to IRS and State tax problems that might better suit your situation.
+With 30 plus years of continuous operation, WATAX experts resolve any kind of tax problem.
 Call us at 1-888-282-4697 or email us a description of your tax situation and we'll contact you!

 Call and talk with a tax expert for free: